-Install the VCS 7.4 agent for Oracle.
-3
+3 Install the latest VCS agent for Oracle.

-See "Installing the VCS agent for Oracle software" on page 63.
+See "Installing the VCS agent for Oracle software" on page 56.

-- Make sure that you have copied the OracleTypes.cf file from the /etc/VRTSagents/ha/conf/Oracle directory to /etc/VRTSvcs/conf/config directory. - Make sure to update the newly copied OracleTypes.cf file with all the type-level changes that you had made to the older OracleTypes.cf file. - For example, if you had changed the value of the MonitorInterval attribute from the default 60 to 120 seconds, the OracleTypes.cf file gets updated.
-You must apply these type-level changes manually to the newly copied OracleTypes.cf file. - If you use ASM for database storage, then make sure that you have copied 5 the file OracleASMTypes.cf from the directory /etc/VRTSagents/ha/conf/OracleASM to /etc/VRTSvcs/conf/config directory. - Make sure to update the newly copied OracleASMTypes.cf file with all the type-level changes that you had made to the older OracleASMTypes.cf file. - If you had enabled detail monitoring for the Oracle agent in the previous version, 6 set the value of the LevelTwoMonitorFreq attribute to the same value of that of the DetailMonitor attribute.
+4 Make sure that you have copied the OracleTypes.cf file from the /etc/VRTSagents/ha/conf/Oracle directory to /etc/VRTSvcs/conf/config directory.

+Make sure to update the newly copied OracleTypes.cf file with all the type-level changes that you had made to the older OracleTypes.cf file.

+For example, if you had changed the value of the MonitorInterval attribute from the default 60 to 120 seconds, the OracleTypes.cf file gets updated.
+You must apply these type-level changes manually to the newly copied OracleTypes.cf file.

-Note: The DetailMonitor attribute is deprecated in VCS 6.0 and later.
+5 If you use ASM for database storage, then make sure that you have copied the file OracleASMTypes.cf from the directory /etc/VRTSagents/ha/conf/OracleASM to /etc/VRTSvcs/conf/config directory.

+Make sure to update the newly copied OracleASMTypes.cf file with all the type-level changes that you had made to the older OracleASMTypes.cf file.

+- 6 If you had enabled detail monitoring for the Oracle agent in the previous version, set the value of the LevelTwoMonitorFreq attribute.

-- 7 Restart the VCS engine. - # hastart
+- 7 Restart the VCS engine.

+- # hastart